InoxxAIsource/flipside-markets-flipside/README.md

 ## 🚀 Overview

-Flipside is a full-stack prediction market platform inspired by Polymarket, enabling users to create, trade, and resolve prediction markets on blockchain.
+Flipside is a full-stack prediction/opinion  market platform , enabling users to create, trade, and resolve prediction markets on blockchain.
 Built on Ethereum Sepolia testnet, it combines the best of DeFi with a modern, intuitive web interface.

 ### Key Features